 The Group has received revised order for the FY 2008-09 under section 263 from Assessing Officer raising an additional demand of Rs 61, taking the total demand to Rs 124.
 The Group had filed an appeal before ITAT.
-Subsequently, the group has received the order from ITAT for the FY 2008-09 and ITAT has quashed the order of the Assessing officer.
+Subsequently, the group has received the order from ITAT for the FY 2008-09 and ITAT has quashed the order of the Assessing Officer.
 Order giving effect to the ITAT order is yet to be received.
+During the quarter, the group has filed a writ petition with the Hon'ble High Court of Karnataka to stay the proceedings of the assessing officer for the financials years 2007-08 and 2008-09.